-We are both a community and a resource, providing artists with the free studio space, exhibition opportunities, direct support and programming they need to advance their careers.
+We are both a community and a resource, providing artists with the resources they need to excel at all stages of their career – including free studio space, exhibition opportunities, direct financial support and connections to art leaders.

-We also offer programming to the surrounding neighborhood and the wider community to help them better understand, and create, contemporary art.
+We also offer programming to the Greater Miami community, to help them better understand, and create, contemporary art.

 Oolite Arts acquired a new home in the city of Miami, 75 NW 72nd St., so that we can expand to meet the needs of Miami’s growing visual arts community.